bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 + And so on...

 ## Security basics
 The following articles provice technical details about some of the terminology used in this repository.
-It is ***NOT*** required to read this, but it will give you some background information about how stuff works behind the scenes.
+It is ***NOT*** required to read this, because it is rather heavy technical information.
+But it will give you some background information about how stuff works behind the scenes.

 + ***Basics of https***: explains why you need a private key and public key for https (see [here](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/https_introduction.md)).
 + ***Basics of (LetsEncrypt) certificates***: explains why you need to create a (LetsEncrypt) certificate from your public key (see [here](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/certificate_introduction.md)).